 Before you leave

-- Make sure your DS-2019 is with you and has been signed for travel by an advisor from International Education Services within the last year.
-Fill out the Travel Form to have your DS-2019 signed
+- Make sure your DS-2019 is with you and has been signed for travel by an advisor from International Student & Scholar Services (ISSS) within the last year

 - Make sure the program end date on your DS-2019 will not expire by the time you plan to return to the US

 - Dependents in J-2 status must also have their DS-2019s signed for travel

 - The visa stamp in your passport will need to be valid for reentry on the date you return to the U.S. (unless you are a citizen of Canada or the British Overseas Territory of Bermuda and do not need a US entry visa)

 - Your passport should be valid for 6 months beyond your expected date of re-entry to the U.S.